vurtun/lib/Readme.md

 You don't need to zip or tar the files up, you don't have to remember to attach *two* files, etc.

-#### Where is the documentation
+#### Where is the documentation?
 Each file has documentation, basic ussage description and examples at the top of the file.
 In addition each API function, struct and member variables are documented was well.
-Finally each library has a corresponding test file inside the test order for addition working examples.
+Finally each library has a corresponding test file inside the test directy for additional working examples.

 #### Why C?
 Personally I primarily use C instead of C++ and since I want to